updeshxp/SF3TSOEReborn/README.md

 Static recompilation of **Street Fighter III: 3rd Strike Online Edition** (Xbox Live Arcade) for Windows and Linux, built on the [ReXGlue SDK](https://github.com/rexglue/rexglue-sdk).

-This project converts the Xbox 360 PowerPC `default.xex` into native x86_64 code at build time, then wraps it with a small host runtime (logging, overlays, hooks) so the game runs natively and can be modded like a PC port.
+This project converts the Xbox 360 PowerPC `default.xex` into native x86_64 and arm64 executable at build time, then wraps it with a small host runtime (logging, overlays, hooks) while visible rendering currently remains authoritative in the vendored RexGlue/Xenia graphics backend.

 **You must own the game.** This project does **not** ship any copyrighted code, data, or assets.
 You provide your own legally dumped game.